SuperClaude-Org/SuperCodex_Framework/SECURITY.md

 - Priority review for future security research and contributions

 **Current Incentive Structure:**
-SuperGemini Framework currently operates as an open-source project without monetary bug bounty rewards.
+SuperCodex Framework currently operates as an open-source project without monetary bug bounty rewards.
 Recognition focuses on professional acknowledgment and community contribution value.

 **Future Incentive Considerations:**
 As the project grows and secures funding: